Labirintami/doc/docs/tutorial/basic_application/step3.md

+---
-Step 3.
+sidebar_label: Step 3.
 Add a Toolbar
----
-sidebar_label:
-title:
+title: Step 3.
+Add a Toolbar
 ---

 To present Toolbar on the page we should take 3 simple steps: